lotrekagency/djrobots/README.md

 ## Sitemap

-If you want to specify the sitemap view in your robots.txt, provide the view name in the settings
+If you want to specify the sitemap urls in your robots.txt, provide the view name in the settings

-    DJROBOTS_SITEMAP_VIEW_NAME = 'sitemap-root'
+    DJROBOTS_SITEMAPS = 'sitemap-root'

-or directly an url

-    DJROBOTS_SITEMAP_URL = '/sitemap-index.xml'
+DJROBOTS_SITEMAPS is a special setting, you can use an array to specify more sitemaps in your robots.txt

+    DJROBOTS_SITEMAPS = ['sitemap-root', 'department-sitemap']

+or you can mix view names with raw urls

+    DJROBOTS_SITEMAPS = ['sitemap-root', 'department-sitemap', '/my-sitemap-index.xml']

 ## Customization